Table of Contents

 - Circulation stimulated by an antigen invasion

 During an invasion, the antigen-presenting cells in the tissue take up the foreign invader and its antigen.
-The antigen-presenting cells include the B-cells, macrophages and the dendritic cells.
-These cells then circulate through the lymphatic vessels to the lymph nodes where they present the antigen, using their MHC class II molecules, to the T-Cells.
+The antigen-presenting cells include the B-cells, macrophages, and dendritic cells.
+These cells then circulate through the lymphatic vessels to the lymph nodes, where they present the antigen, using their MHC class II molecules, to the T-Cells.

-The T-cells and B-cells have specific TCR and BCR receptors on their membrane, which are highly specific to a specific antigen.
-They are developed during the maturation of these cells in the thymus and bone marrow, respectively.
+The T-cells and B-cells have specific TCR and BCR receptors on their membranes, which are highly receptive to a specific antigen.
+They develop as these cells mature in the thymus and bone marrow, respectively.

-During this activation, APCs also secrete costimulatory molecules that will cause T-cells and B-cells clone to proliferate.
+During this activation, the antigen-presenting cells (APCs) also secrete costimulatory molecules that will cause T-cells and B-cells to proliferate.
 These costimulators include the chemokines and cytokines, which are produced by macrophages and activated T-cells.

-Hence, the B-cells, T helper cells and the dendritic cells all interact together to stimulate an immune activation.
-This results in the recruitment and multiplication of a specific clone which will be released into the blood, a process called the adaptive immune response.
+Hence, the B-cells, T helper cells, and the dendritic cells all interact together to stimulate an immune activation.
+This results in the recruitment and multiplication of a specific clone that will be released into the blood, a process called the adaptive immune response.

-The entire system starts with the identification of foreign antigen, which is the reason why lymphocytes keep patrolling the entire body.
-They do so to seek out any foreign invaders so that they could alert the lymphocytes in the nodes to trigger an adaptive immune response.
+The entire system starts with identifying the foreign antigen, which is the reason why lymphocytes keep patrolling the entire body.
+They do so to seek out any foreign invaders so they could alert the lymphocytes in the nodes to trigger an adaptive immune response.

-By birth, normal adults possess 1012 lymphocytes, of which, those in the circulation represent only 10%.
+By birth, normal adults possess 1012 lymphocytes, 10% of which are in circulation.
 The circulation starts when the lymphocytes enter the lymph vessels from the lymph nodes.
 These, then, pass through the efferent lymphatic duct and collect in the main thoracic duct, which drains into the subclavian artery to the hand.

-The naive lymphocytes go through the lymphoid organs, while the activated ones enter the blood to reach the site of infection.
+The naive lymphocytes go through the lymphoid organs, while the activated ones enter the blood to reach the infection site.
 This circulation is specific for the T-cells because their job is to seek out and attack foreign invaders.
 B-cells, on the other hand, convert into plasma cells and secrete their antibodies from within the lymph nodes.

 High Endothelial Venules

-An essential role in this entry of cells into the lymph node is taken by the high endothelial venules.
+The high endothelial venules have an essential role in cells entering the lymph node.
 These are simple blood vessels with cuboidal, plump endothelial cells instead of the regular flat ones.

 They are present in the post-capillary location in the lymph nodes and house the receptors to bind these lymphocytes.
 The role of high endothelial venules is to provide a site of attachment for the lymphocyte to home.
-It is these venules that possess the specific ligands for the T-cell homing receptors.
+These venules have the specific ligands for the T-cell homing receptors.
 The ligands include the CCL21 and the L-selectin ligand, which are called the cell adhesion molecules.

-There are basically 5 groups of these molecules, including the cadherin, the Ig-superfamily CAMS, Mucin-like CAMS, Selectins, and Integrins.
+There are basically five groups of these molecules, including the cadherin, the Ig-superfamily CAMS, Mucin-like CAMS, Selectins, and Integrins.
 Integrins play a vital role in cell-to-cell interactions and cell-extracellular matrix interactions.
 These will bind to the naive lymphocytes and help them enter the lymph nodes, thus playing a vital role in procuring lymphocytes.
-This process of adhesion is called lymphocyte homing.
+This adhesion process is called lymphocyte homing.

 Lymphocyte Homing to Skin and Peripheral Tissues

 Homing is the process by which circulating lymphocytes adhere to specialized endothelial cells within lymphoid organs.
-The process is facilitated by two main mediators which include:
+The process is facilitated by two main mediators:

 - Tissue-specific adhesion molecules on lymphocytes (homing receptors.)